top of page

 Claygate: north-facing, post-extension garden.

 A shallow garden across the width of the house was in a bit of a state after a house refurbishment.
 Our task was to create a multi-purpose space that resolved a substantial drop in level.
-There are two sets of bifold doors, both needing easy access to the patio and a sunken circle that used to house a large trampoline.
+There are two sets of bifold doors, both needing easy access to the patio.

 Dividing the garden diagonally allows free movement in and out of the house while balancing the division of paving and lawn to please everyone.
-The level change is pushed away from the house maximising the patio space and providing steps to sit on, as well as a home for a lovely Prunus Tai Haku, now the focal point through the house, from the front door.
+The level change is pushed away from the house maximising the patio space.
+A lovely Prunus Tai Haku is now the focal point.

 'Deb's design was simply amazing - she thinks out of the box, with some real quirky tweaks that we love...'

-The 4m concrete circle, prone to water-logging, was given a soakaway.
-We recycled this space and built a beautiful circular bench from oak sleepers and backfilled with gravel, to make a fire pit area and extend the use of the garden into the evenings.
+The 4m sunken concrete circle was repurposed.
+We built a beautiful bench from oak sleepers.
+The fire pit area extends the garden's use into the evenings.
 There's room for everyone.

-The result was a bespoke, relaxed, family garden that can be used for any occasion.
-Pretty, practical and easy to maintain.
+The result was a relaxed, family garden that's pretty, practical, and easy to maintain.

 DSC_0043.1.jpg